-Direction is provided by the Graduate Research Team Coordinator.
-The incumbent is expected to work both independently and as part of the graduate research team.
-Some tasks will also involve working closely with the other members of the Learning and Teaching Unit and other Faculty Units and staff.
+Broad direction is provided by the Manager, Admissions and Graduate Research Operations.
+The incumbent is expected to work independently although some tasks involve working closely with the other members of the Learning and Teaching Unit and other Faculty Units and staff.
 Matters that may affect the standing of the University or its research objectives are referred to senior colleagues as appropriate.